Find Affordable College Courses

 Read More…

 A rank of #3 on this year’s list means Fairleigh Dickinson University - Metropolitan Campus is a great place for civil engineering technology students working on their bachelor’s degree.
-Located in the large suburb of Teaneck, FDU is a private not-for-profit school with a medium-sized student population.
+Located in the large suburb of Teaneck, FDU is a private not-for-profit college with a moderately-sized student population.

 Best Civil Engineering Technology Colleges by State

-Explore the best civil engineering technology schools for a specific state in the Middle Atlantic region.
+Explore the best civil engineering technology colleges for a specific state in the Middle Atlantic region.

 State Degrees Awarded